-After Amendment Effective Date Series 2017 Bonds May Not be Secured by Reserve Fund elect that the Series 2017 Bonds will no longer participate in or be secured by the Reserve Fund or any other debt service reserve fund.
-See "INTRODUCTION-Proposed Amendments to Trust Agreement," "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2017 BONDS-Reserve Fund" and APPENDIX I-PROPOSED AMENDMENTS TO TRUST AGREEMENT."
+At the time of issuance of the Series 2018-A Bonds, the Series 2018-A Bonds will be secured by the Reserve Fund.
+However, LACMTA currently expects that upon the Amendment Effective Date it will elect that the Series 2018-A Bonds will no longer participate in or be secured by the Reserve Fund or any other debt service reserve fund.
+See "INTRODUCTION-Proposed Amendments to Trust Agreement," "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2018-A BONDS-Reserve Fund for Senior Bonds" and "APPENDIX E-PROPOSED AMENDMENTS TO TRUST AGREEMENT."